SolverMax/Random/README.md

-# Random
+# Random small projects and assorted files
-Collected random files
+This is just a place to store various small projects and files.